Question 143: Dosing weight used for preparative regimen orders

 Myeloablative pre-transplant conditioning destroys bone marrow cells using high-dose radiation and/or systemic therapy.
 It is used to eliminate the recipient’s immune system and to leave space in the bone marrow niche for the donated cells.
 A myeloablative regimen is sometimes used for recipients with non-malignant diseases who require HCT for marrow reconstitution (i.e., immunodeficiencies) or to produce a complete donor chimerism.

-Non-myeloablative stem cell transplant (NMA or NST) and reduced-intensity conditioning (RIC) preparative regimens generally use lower doses of radiation and/or systemic therapy to prevent graft rejection and to suppress the recipient’s hematopoietic immune system, but not eliminate it completely.
+Non-myeloablative stem cell transplant (NMA or NST) and Reduced-intensity conditioning (RIC) preparative regimens generally use lower doses of radiation and/or systemic therapy to prevent graft rejection and to suppress the recipient’s hematopoietic immune system, but not eliminate it completely.
 Non-myeloablative protocols rely on the immune cells of the donor to destroy the disease (called graft versus tumor or GVT effect), and typically produces mixed chimerism.
 NST is a common treatment option for recipients who are older or who have other health problems, as the lower radiation and/or systemic therapy doses are easier for the recipient to tolerate.

 In general, RIC includes any regimen that does not meet the criteria for either myeloablative or non-myeloablative regimens.

 The determination of the intent of the regimen should be based on the center’s protocol or the opinion of the physician overseeing the care of the recipient.
-However, if the intent is not specified, the regimen intensity may be reported based on the CIBMTR operational guidelines below.
+However, if the intent is not specified, the regimen intensity may be reported based on CIBMTR operational guidelines below.

 Table 1.
 Examples of Myeloablative, Reduced Intensity, and Non-Myeloablative Regimens

-Myeloablative Regimens | Reduced Intensity and Non-Myeloablative Regimens |
+| Myeloablative Regimens | Reduced Intensity Regimens | Non-Myeloablative Regimens |

-Question 124: Was irradiation planned as part of the pre-HCT preparative regimen?
+Question 146: Was irradiation planned as part of the pre-HCT preparative regimen?

 Irradiation performed as previous treatment should not be reported in this section.
 Report irradiation performed as previous treatment on the appropriate Disease Specific Form.
 Additionally, “radiation boosts,” often given to smaller sites that may have residual malignant cells or to areas that were shielded (i.e., chest wall or lung), should not be reported in this section.
 Report irradiation boosts administered on the applicable Recipient Baseline Data (2000) Form.

-Question 125: What was the prescribed radiation field?
+Question 147: What was the prescribed radiation field?

 Indicate if the planned irradiation was to Total body, Total body by intensity-modulated radiation therapy (IMRT), Total lymphoid or nodal regions, or Thoracoabdominal region.